mwarning/openwrt-examples/README.md

     option ifname 'eth0'
     option proto 'none'
 ```
-* "*** Warning - bad CRC, using default environment" from the bootloader often only means that there is no configuration stored and the defaults are used.
+* `*** Warning - bad CRC, using default environment` from the bootloader often only means that there is no configuration stored and the defaults are used.
 Save the settings to get rid of the message.
 * The DOWNLOAD_MIRROR environment variable can contain `;` separated paths/locations source package files to fetch for `dl/`.
 The CONFIG_LOCALMIRROR variable in `make menuconfig` serves the same purpose.
+* `WARNING: Not overriding core package 'foobar'; use -f to force`, delete the `tmp` folder and do `./scripts/feeds install -a` again.